Rare earths trade dispute: History of the dispute

 In the 2000s, China began to restrict the rare earths industry out of a desire to control foreign investment in strategic industries, and exports of rare earths decreased.
 Because China was the world's biggest supplier of rare earths at the time it instituted export restrictions in the 2000s, its policies resulted in major disruption to global supply and significant price increases.

 The American news program 60 Minutes broadcast a segment on the dispute in which the news anchor said that, due to the ubiquity of the use of the rare earths, especially in weaponry, the Chinese restrictions posed a national security threat to the US.

 China was accused of unofficially banning of rare earths exports to Japan during a diplomatic standoff between the two countries after the 2010 Senkaku boat collision incident, though China denies such reports.
 Critics pointed at this incident to argue that China was not above using its dominance in rare earths production to gain leverage in international negotiations.

+China placed export restrictions on rare earth elements on April 4, 2025 as part of its sweeping response to U.S. President Donald Trump's tariffs.
+Seven categories of medium and heavy rare earths, including samarium, gadolinium, terbium, dysprosium, lutetium, scandium and yttrium-related items, were placed on an export control list as of April 4, according to a China Ministry of Commerce release.